Dietetics | Nutrition

 B Health Sc (nutrition and dietetics), MPH

-Qualified in Nutrition and Dietetics at Newcastle in 1996, Margaret complemented her studies with her masters degree in public health and worked in that field for ten years on national quality use of medicines programs for consumers, general practice programs for cardiovascular disease, and literature reviews for the National Prescribing Service, the NSW Cancer Council and other health organisations.
-Additional training and acreditation in 2011 were undertaken with the Sports Dietitian’s Association of Australia and ISAK (International Society for the Advancement of Kinanthropometry) Level 1 accreditation at the University of Queensland.
+Qualified in Nutrition and Dietetics at Newcastle in 1996, Margaret complemented her studies with a Master of Public Health and worked in that field for ten years on national quality use of medicines programs for consumers, general practice programs for cardiovascular disease and literature reviews for the National Prescribing Service, the NSW Cancer Council and other health organisations.
+Additional training and accreditation were undertaken in 2011 with the Sports Dietitian’s Association of Australia and ISAK (International Society for the Advancement of Kinanthropometry) Level 1 accreditation at the University of Queensland.

 Eating habits are part of who you are, so strategies such as mindfulness, health coaching, motivational interviewing and the decision-balance model may be used to find a way to bring healthy changes into your diet.